Nebraska Truck Weight Limits

 Significance of Weight Limits in Transportation

 Weight limits play a pivotal role in transportation, impacting everything from the design of vehicles to the construction of roadways.
 By setting maximum allowable weights, regulators aim to prevent damage to roads and bridges, which can be costly to repair and may lead to significant disruptions in transportation networks.
+Maintaining these limits is central to ensuring heavy haul transport remains compliant and safe.

 General Terms Associated with Truck Weights